 Two hundred and forty-nine individual actors were identified, who were mentioned 1,050 times altogether.
 The energy provider Vattenfall dominates this list with 249 mentions.
 When the 67 mentions of Tuomo Hatakka, who was the country chairman of Vattenfall in Germany at this time, are also added to this list, it amounts to roughly 20% of all actor mentions.
 This is surprising because Vattenfall is not the only energy provider who has been involved in CCS in Germany.
-Others, such as E.ON, RWE, and EnBW, began work on CCS projects as well and also gained a lot of attention from NGOs and were targeted by protests from IGs.
+Others, such as E.ON, RWE, and EnBW, began work on CCS projects as well; they also gained a lot of attention from NGOs and were targeted by protests from IGs.
 Nevertheless, all three account for only 55 mentions (5%) within the overall total.
-Looking at the articles that mention energy providers more closely, about 47% of them communicate in a positive or highly positive manner.
+By looking at the articles that mention energy providers more closely, one can see that about 47% of them communicate in a positive or highly positive manner about CCS.
 Only 21% of these articles demonstrate a negative or highly negative attitude toward CCS.
+Here positive and negative is defined through the use of a keyword with positive or negative connotations.
+To define positive and negative associations for keywords, this study follows a concept elaborated by Ungerer (1997).
+He observed that emotions can be divided into those that are directly mentioned as well as indirectly caused.
+While the latter are only observable through audience evaluations, the former can be operationalized in content analysis.
+The direct use of phrases such as “War on the climate,” the indirect creation of an image through the use of biased frames, as well as the use of metaphors and allegories provides evidence of forms of manipulation (whether intentional or unintentional).
+This content analysis studied the direct use of strong emotional keywords (positive examples include: opportunities for climate conservation, career opportunities; negative examples include: climate killer, toxic technology, world in turmoil), as well as an overall frame analysis (positive = CCS as a tool to help mankind solve the challenges posed by climate change; negative = the research and development of CCS is only driven by commercial interests).
+It should be noted here that the concept of emotion, as well as the presumed emotional content and the ideas related to words and terms, is strongly dependent on the particular sociocultural context (Wierzbicka,1995).
+Therefore, the operationalization and interpretation of emotions in newspaper articles is influenced by the sociocultural background of the person(s) assigned to do the coding.
+While within this study the coding was done by one person, systematic bias can be overlooked.
+Still, the interpretation of words and terms in respect to their emotional content can be imprecise.
+Therefore, only strongly emotional words and terms (for example, “war” and “killer” on the negative end of the spectrum or “chance” and “opportunity” on the positive end) within the context of the specific text were coded and interpreted.

 Matthias Platzeck, minister president of Brandenburg from 2002 to 2013 (56 mentions), and Ralf Christoffers, minister of economic affairs and European affairs of Brandenburg from 2009 to 2014 (36 mentions), account for 8% of all actors mentioned in CCS articles.
 While both were advocates of CCS in Brandenburg, both were also connected to negative communication about CCS.
-Forty-seven percent of articles that mention Platzeck and 87% of articles that mention Christoffers demonstrate negative to highly negative attitudes toward CCS.
+Forty-seven percent of articles that mention Platzeck and eighty-seven percent of articles that mention Christoffers demonstrate negative to highly negative attitudes toward CCS.
 This observation is based on internal conflict within the Social Democratic Party of Germany (SPD).
 In contrast to the SPD at the national level, the SPD at the Brandenburg state level approved of CCS and coal mining.